the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Adjusted the rules for triggering the new/upgrade installation splash screen
 * Tweak - Ensured that datepickers for tickets observe the "Week Starts On" WordPress option (Thank you danfeeley for bringing this up!)
 * Tweak - Always display Event Categories in a hierarchy in the Event Category metabox
-* Tweak - Prevented the injection of event start/end dates into WP_Query/get_posts calls when the fields requested are set to 'ids' or 'id=>parent'
+* Tweak - Prevented the injection of event start/end dates into WP_Query/get_posts calls when the fields requested are set to 'ids' or 'id=>parent' (Cheers to tracylove for the heads up!)
 * Tweak - Removed the deprecated "Event Phone" CSV import target (Thanks to alistek for reporting this!)
 * Tweak - Allow the View selection drop-down box to function when JavaScript is disabled
 * Tweak - Allow the pagination links in List View to function when JavaScript is disabled